msillano/tuyaDAEMON/tuyaDAEMON/README.md

      - _For Android top-box deployment see the [wiki](https://github.com/msillano/tuyaDAEMON/wiki/80.-deployment:-android-server)._
      - _May 2023: Installed in an older iMac 2008: OS 'El Capitain' 10.11.0, node v.
 14.21.3, node-red v 3.0.3 + MAMP + MQTT explorer._

- - Precondition: a _mySQL_ server is optional, but required for a serious use.
+ - Precondition: a _mySQL_ server is optional, but required for serious use.
-     -  The default is local MySQL ('node-red-node-mysql' is used) and, for a simple installation, you can use distribution as WAMP (or XAMP, LAMP, MAMP etc.): phpMyAdmin and Apache server are included.
+     -  The default is local MySQL ('node-red-node-mysql' is used) and, for a simple installation, you can use distribution as WAMP (or XAMP, LAMP, MAMP, etc.): phpMyAdmin and Apache server are included.
           _You can also use a DB accessible on the net; the DB doesn't need to be on the same server as node-red_.
      - Import, using phpMyAdmin, the  `DB-core.x.x.x.sql`  to create the required DB and tables.
      - More DB tables can be required by some modules: see for 'DB-modulex.x.x.x.sql.zip'.
-     - you can install MySQL later: install TuyaDAEMON and disable the three mysql nodes in CORE.
+     - you can install MySQL later: install TuyaDAEMON and disable the three MySQL nodes in CORE.

  - Precondition: when you want to add _Tuya devices_
      - A robust WiFi router (best with UPS).